ConnorBelman/SHA-CLI/README.md

 ## To build
 `cargo build --release`
+## How To Use

-## Hashing a file
+### Hashing a file
 `./sha <variant> --file <path/to/file>`

-## Hashing text
+### Hashing text
 `./sha <variant> --text <message>`

+### Help / Version
+`./sha --help`
+`./sha --version`

+## Notes
-NOTE: The text hash cannot read white space and will only accept an input of one word.
+- The text hash cannot read white space and will only accept an input of one word.
 To has a message with whitespace, use the file flag.
+- I wasn't able to find another implementation of SHA-0 to test the accuracy of mine, so I cannot confirm that it is correct.